Page loading ... Please wait.

 Printer Friendly Page

 Lemony and buttery is how I would describe this delicious Lemon Poppy Seed Bread.
-Brushing the just baked bread with a sugary lemon glaze makes all the difference.
-The glaze adds a nice citrus flavor to the bread and makes it tender and moist so it will keep for days.
-This wonderful recipe is one I adapted from Rose Levy Beranbaum's 'Cake Bible'.
+Brushing the baked bread, while still hot from the oven, with a sugary lemon glaze makes all the difference.
+The glaze adds a nice citrus flavor and permeates the bread to make it tender and moist so it will keep for days.

 Another addition to this Lemon Poppy Seed Bread bread is black poppy seeds.
 They look lovely dotting the bread and add a delightful crunch.
-Poppy seeds are the kidney-shaped, tiny ripe black seeds of the opium poppy plant and Tom Stobbart in his 'The Cook's Encyclopedia' describes their flavor as "pleasantly nutty, a little like sesame seeds, and perhaps rather nicer".
+(You can adjust the amount of poppy seeds to your own personal taste.)
+Some people cannot easily digest poppy seeds, so to help with this problem you can first soften the seeds by soaking them in the milk (called for the in recipe) for at least 30 minutes before making the batter.
+Now, poppy seeds are the kidney-shaped, tiny ripe black seeds of the opium poppy plant and Tom Stobbart in his 'The Cook's Encyclopedia' describes their flavor as "pleasantly nutty, a little like sesame seeds, and perhaps rather nicer".
 Although around the world they are used in both sweet and savory dishes, here in North America poppy seeds are used mainly in cakes, cookies, and breads.

 Lemon Poppy Seed Bread: Preheat oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
-Butter and flour (or spray with a non stick vegetable/flour spray) the bottom and sides of a loaf pan (8 x 4 x 2 1/2 inch) (20 x 10 x 7 cm).
-Line the bottom of the pan with parchment paper and butter and flour the paper.
+Butter and flour, or spray with a non stick vegetable/flour spray, the bottom and sides of a loaf pan (8 x 4 x 2 1/2 inch) (20 x 10 x 7 cm).
+Line the bottom of the pan with a piece of parchment or wax paper.

-Scrape the batter into the prepared pan and bake for about 55 to 65 minutes, or until the bread is golden brown and a toothpick inserted in the center comes out clean.
-You may have to cover the bread with buttered foil after about 30 minutes if you find the bread over-browning.
+Scrape the batter into the prepared pan, smoothing the top with the back of a spoon or an offset spatula.
+Bake for about 50 to 60 minutes, or until the bread is golden brown and a toothpick inserted in the center comes out clean.

 When the bread is done, remove from oven and place on a wire rack.
-Pierce the hot loaf all over with a wooden skewer or toothpick and then brush the top of the loaf with about half the hot lemon syrup.
-Cool the loaf in the pan for about 10 minutes then invert onto a greased wire rack.
-Brush the remaining syrup onto the bottom and the sides of the loaf.
-Reinvert the bread so it is right side up and then cool the bread completely before wrapping.
-Store at least overnight before serving to allow the lemon syrup to distribute throughout the loaf.
+Immediately brush the top of the bread with the hot lemon glaze.
+Cool the loaf in the pan for about 20-30 minutes then remove from pan and let cool completely on a wire rack.
+This bread is best when stored overnight to allow the glaze to be absorbed into the bread and to allow the flavors to mingle.

 Makes 1 loaf.